 Biosecurity: everyone has a role to play

-Australia has a world-class biosecurity system, however with increased international trade and people movements, there will always be a risk of new plant pests entering the country.
-There is always the additional possibility that pests can also be spread to Australia through natural means such as wind and water currents.
+Australia has a world-class biosecurity system, however with increased international trade and people movements, there will always be a risk of new plant pests or diseases entering the country.
+There is also the additional possibility that pests can also be spread to Australia through natural means such as wind and water currents.

 Everyone has a responsibility when it comes to biosecurity.
 Previous changes in QLD and in NSW biosecurity legislation make it the obligation of everyone – growers, contractors, visitors - to take reasonable and practical steps to prevent or minimise biosecurity much more explicit.